darksidelemm/RS41FOX/README.md

 * [stlink](https://github.com/texane/stlink) under Linux/OSX/Windows, or
 * Use `flash.sh` with a [Black Magic Probe](https://1bitsquared.com/products/black-magic-probe).
 You will need to modify this script with the path to the debugger's serial interface.

-Only the proprietary ST-LINK utility, or openocd, are known to support unlocking the device to remove the original manufacturer's firmaware.
+Only the proprietary ST-LINK utility, or openocd, are known to support unlocking the device to remove the original manufacturer's firmware.

 Refer to [this file](./docs/programming_header.md) for programming header pinouts.
 Note that you will need to power up the RS41 using the power button, before you will be able to interact with the MCU chip.

 Please do not allow the RS41 to run the original manufacturer's firmware, as this will result in unlicensed radio transmissions.
 With the reset line connected to a debugger, it is possible to keep the MCU halted.
 However if the LED lights up after pressing the power button, then some firmware is definitely running - please erase the original firmware ASAP, or remove the batteries.

-The build system supports a number of useful operations via openocd or st-link:
+The build system supports a number of useful operations via openocd or stlink:
-* `make erase` erases the flash, and if using `openocd`, unlocks a locked device
+* `make erase` erases the flash, and if using openocd, unlocks a locked device
 * `make halt` resets and halts the device
 * `make run` resets the device and lets it run
 * `make program-halt` programs the device and halts it
 * `make program` programs the device and lets it run

 Additionally `make program` is supported with Black Magic Probe.
-Currently `halt` and `program-halt` is not supported with `st-link`.
+Currently `halt` and `program-halt` are not supported with stlink.
 The `program` targets will first compile the firmware, if it is not up to date.

 A typical sequence for programming a freshly acquired RS41, would be:
 * openocd: `make erase program-halt`
-* st-link: Unlock the device using the Windows version of ST-LINK, and clear the flash page protection bits.
+* stlink: Unlock the device using the proprietary (Windows) version of ST-LINK, and clear the flash page protection bits.
 Then program using either the proprietary ST-LINK, or the free replacement.

 An already unlocked RS41 does not require `make erase` before programming.
 Always remember to press the power button after inserting batteries, or the MCU will not be powered for programming.